donpaloez/hey/README.md

 hey hey
 Hi all

-My name is Ubong Michael Udotai, I am currently learning how to code, its been fun all the way.
+My name is Ubong Michael Udotai, I am currently learning how to code, its been fun all the way. hey